Stop Everything

 solar photovoltaic (PV) panel to power the instruments.
 It is a temporary structure and will be removed after it has

+served its purpose.
 The proposed structure has the following general dimensions/characteristics:

 • A structural steel platform located in approximately 12.2 m of water extending from lake bottom to